 Lucie joined SVC in November 2011.
 Lucie is a biologist whose love of plants and the outdoors resulted in a degree in environmental studies and biology from the University of California at Santa Barbara.
 She moved on to a career as a field biologist and botanist for various government agencies and environmental consulting firms.
 Lucie also works for the Sacramento Splash program where she shares her love of vernal pool ecosystems with children and their families.
 Lucie enjoys spending her free time traveling to new places to hike, bike and enjoy the outdoors.

-FRED TRACY, Program Assistant
+FRED STRICKLAND, Program Assistant

 PAULETTE BURGESS, Administrative Assistant

 Born in New Jersey, raised in the Canal Zone, Paulette has lived in California since 1962.
 Along the way, she earned an A.S.
 Degree in Electronics from Mission College in the Bay Area.
 A late bloomer to outdoor activities, she enthusiastically has tried just about everything at least once to see what it's like.
 Currently she is semi-retired and when not working at SVC, she is out enjoying her favorite activities, travel/camping, hiking, climbing, birding, and cycling.

 Harpreet is a recent graduate of California State University, Sacramento with a B.S. degree in Accounting.
 Although born in India, she has lived in Sacramento for most of her life.
 Her love of travel has made her appreciate nature and its beauty.
 She enjoys outdoor activities like running, cycling and gardening.
 She is excited to be a part of SVC and its mission to preserve the beauty of the Sacramento Valley.